florianheinemann/password-hash-and-salt/README.md

 `$ npm install password-hash-and-salt --save`

-Afterwards, usage is simple as shown in the following example:
+Afterwards, usage is as simple as shown in the following example:
 ```javascript
 var password = require('password-hash-and-salt');